Read This First

 Prompt 2: How might you respond to such a statement to demonstrate that belief is not binary and that there is no special threshold along the epistemic gradient that demands a binary flipping of our epistemic commitment from disbelief to belief?

-The anchors here are Some of the terms in the section above appear appropriate when the, In Early Stages of Evidence Gathering, and When Evidence is Mixed or Conflicting.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Some of the terms in the section above appear appropriate when the, In Early Stages of Evidence Gathering, and When Evidence is Mixed or Conflicting in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This middle step prepares gradient belief.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.